MariaHochstoeger/el-madre/README.md

 ## Credits
-- User indigo7220 for the "happy colors Color Palette" they made available on [color-hex.com](https://www.color-hex.com/color-palette/7779)
+- User indigo7220 for the "happy colors Color Palette" made available on [color-hex.com](https://www.color-hex.com/color-palette/7779)
 - Default photo by Jess Bailey Designs on [pexels.com](https://www.pexels.com/photo/two-brown-pencils-on-white-surface-965117/)
 - Photo by Anurag Sharma on [pexels.com]https://www.pexels.com/photo/photo-of-four-people-showing-painted-hands-2728252/
+- My group facilitator Kay Welfare for providing guidance and directing me to focus on the relevant parts all while encouraging me to deliver a good project
+- Myself for putting in the work and effort and spending hours upon hours on fixing "little" bugs